selabhvl/dat250public/expassignments/expass4.md

 Note that this is an **individual** assignment (see Hand-in at the end of the document).

-### Experiment 1: JPA tutorial (optional)
+### Experiment 1: Preparation and optional tutorial

-You will complete a simple tutorial with an overview and a gentle introduction to JPA.
+You can complete a simple tutorial with an overview and a gentle introduction to JPA.
 Especially technicalities that will hinder you from completing experiment 2 will be solved here.

 The goal is to set up a Java application that uses JPA for storing entities in a database.